 Synchronization is a process that can be carried out in different ways; however, the important thing is to find the method that best suits your needs and that maintains an equitable balance between costs and benefits.
 Next, I will tell you about the most effective methods and with a minimal or even no investment.

 The two most relevant differences are transfer speed and practicality.
-NAS (Network Attached Storage) is the most versatile option due to the fact that data transfer is through the network, however, DAS NAS (Direct-attached storage) is the most practical option since it would be enough to connect computers through a cable with a high data transfer capacity, therefore, you will not need a large bandwidth or configure a network.
+NAS (Network Attached Storage) is the most versatile option because data transfer is through the network, however, DAS NAS (Direct-attached storage) is the most practical option since it would be enough to connect computers through a cable with a high data transfer capacity, therefore, you will not need a large bandwidth or configure a network.

 Below I will show you how to share a folder